Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 SY99

-As tone generators based on sampling technologies started to become more popular, synth makers introduced various types of instrument based on PCM tone generators, making the market increasingly competitive.
-Yamaha responded by further enhancing the AWM2 tone generator developed for the SY77 and exploring a range of other applications.
+As tone generators based on sampling technologies grew in popularity, synth makers introduced various types of instruments based on PCM tone generators, making the market increasingly competitive.
+Yamaha responded by further enhancing the AWM2 tone generator developed for the SY77 while exploring a range of other applications.

-In parallel with these developments, effects units were also evolving at a rapid pace thanks in part to the adoption of digital technologies.
-The upshot was that synth owners could now process their sounds to the same high quality levels as dedicated hardware units found in professional recording studios just by using the effectors already built into their instruments.
+In parallel with these developments, thanks in part to the adoption of digital technologies, effects units were also evolving at a rapid pace.
+Synth owners could now process their sounds with the same high quality as dedicated hardware units found in professional recording studios by simply using the effects built into their instruments.

-The SY99 introduced in 1991 could sample external sounds for use in its AWM2 tone generator.
-With this and other novel features, it greatly enhanced expandability and sound creation capabilities, marking a major evolutionary milestone for the PCM synthesizer.
-In fact, the AWM tone-generator design perfected in the first half of the nineties—together with "element" and other related terms—are used to this day in the instruments of our MOTIF Series.
+Introduced in 1991, the SY99 could sample external sounds for use in its AWM2 tone generator.
+With this and other features, the SY99 greatly enhanced expandability and sound creation capabilities, marking a major milestone for the PCM synthesizer.
+In fact, the AWM tone-generator design perfected in the first half of the nineties—together with "element" and other related terms—are used to this day in our MOTIF series.

 Dawn of the Workstation Era